JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 - Secret or public/private key pair have to be defined

-## Pass data to Cart-API that returns checkout-link with unique url
+## Pass json-data to Cart-API that returns checkout-link with unique url

 ### Pros